Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sunshine West has 99 active public transport stops, offering a mix of train and bus services.
-These stops are served by 23 different routes, together providing 6,517 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 184 meters to the nearest stop.
+Sunshine West has 99 active public transport stops.
+These include a mix of train and bus services.
+There are 23 different routes operating in total, providing 6,517 weekly passenger trips collectively.

-The service frequency is 931 trips per day across all routes, which translates to approximately 65 weekly trips per individual stop.
+The accessibility of these services is rated as excellent, with residents typically located just 184 meters from the nearest stop.
+On average, there are 931 trips per day across all routes, which amounts to approximately 65 weekly trips per individual stop.

 Frequently Asked Questions - Transport